 Generally speaking, keeping your belly full in New Haven will cost you about as much as it would in most other places in the country.
 The average price of groceries is roughly the same as the national average.
 The cost of eating out is slightly higher, but with a wide variety of restaurants at different price ranges, it needn’t be necessarily expensive.
 For help on what you may need to stock up on for your new apartment, check out this blog post.

 Cost of Utilities

 Most utilities are slightly more expensive than the national average, with phone charges being the only exception.
-The average household’s monthly utilities costs are about $190 according to Numbeo, including water, electricity, heating, garbage and internet.
+The average household’s monthly utility costs are about $190 according to Numbeo, including water, electricity, heating, garbage, and internet.

 Cost of Healthcare

 Healthcare in Connecticut isn’t cheap- the state has the fourth highest premium costs in the country.
 A visit to the doctor will cost you an average $126 and a dentist appointment is priced at an average of $111, compared to the national average of $105 and $89 respectively.